 Marine Sciences Minor

-The minor in marine sciences is designed to allow students access to departmental courses, facilities, and advisors in order to develop marine specializations related to their majors and to prepare for postgraduate study in marine sciences or a related field.
+The minor in marine sciences is designed to allow students access to departmental courses, facilities, and advisors to develop marine specializations related to their majors and to prepare for postgraduate study in marine sciences or a related field.

 Requirements